- Health & Safety

 What if I don’t see the Great Migration during my safari?Hakuna Matata!
 Which means no worries.
 Irrespective of where you travel to Tanzania, you’ll be presented with awe-inspiring moments.
 Even if you don’t come across the Great Migration, you’d still be able to see wildlife galore.

 Dress in comfortable, casual attire that you don’t mind getting dusty.
 We recommend wearing layers.
 After you’ve booked your safari, we’ll mail a detailed packing list to help you prepare.

 What’s the food like?

 You’ll be pleasantly surprised by the quality and variety of food on our safaris.
 In most lodges, meals are served buffet-style.
-The food is often prepared with western palates in mind (some local dishes are included).
+The food is made keeping in mind the western plates (some local dishes are also included.
 At the Nyumba Camps, chefs prepare fresh soups, breads, entrees, and desserts daily.

 Can special diets be accommodated?

 With advanced notice, vegetarian, vegan, gluten-free, and diabetic-friendly meals can easily be arranged.
 Make sure to inform us when booking your trip.